Assistant Professor of Voice, Teaching Stream

 Other recordings include Lullabies and Carols for Christmas, with renowned harpist Judy Loman (Naxos), Christos Hatzis’ Erotikos Logos (Marquis), The Art Songs of Mykola Lysenko, The Art Songs of Yakov Stepovyi, The Galicians l and ll, (Ukrainian Art Song Project.), and the Juno-Award winning CDs Mozart’s Magic Fantasy, Beethoven Lives Upstairs and Daydreams and Lullabies (Classical Kids).
 In July of 2020, Iranian composer Sheida Gharachedaghi’s opera, The Fairies, was released by the Persian-Dutch Network with funding by the Iranian Women’s Studies Foundation.
 This opera was premiered and recorded over 30 years ago with then-Faculty of Music student Monica Whicher singing the nameless soprano lead. (“Warm-timbred and vocally attractive, Monica Whicher is especially memorable.”
 Opera News, October 2020).

-As a recitalist, Monica Whicher enjoys rewarding and diverse encounters with old-and-new Song repertoire and treasures her 25-year collaboration with the Aldeburgh Connection and with pianists including Steven Philcox and Liz Upchurch.
+As a recitalist, Monica Whicher enjoys rewarding and diverse encounters with old-and-new Song repertoire and treasures her formative, 25-year collaboration with the Aldeburgh Connection.
 She has premiered new works by Canadian composers John Beckwith (Stacey; A Man and His Flute), Omar Daniel (My Angel), John Greer (Studies and Rambles of Wasagewanoqua; Liebesleid-Lieder), Gary Kulesha (Blue Heron Near the Old Mill Bridge) and James Rolfe (Aeneas and Dido; Orpheus and Eurydice), among others.
 20th and 21st Century Chamber and orchestral performances, many recorded for CBC radio, include works by Kelly-Marie Murphy, Claude Vivier, Anthony Davis, Lothar Klein, Mario Davidovsky, Steve Reich, Alexina Louie, Osvaldo Goljov, Gavin Bryars, Jeffrey Ryan, Henryk Górecki, Christos Hatzis, Richard Strauss, Valentyn Silvestrov, Sophia Gubaidulina and Larysa Kuzmenko.

 A frequent adjudicator and guest clinician, Monica Whicher’s students have gone on to sing and teach in North America and Europe at institutions including the Canadian Opera Company, Calgary Opera, Vancouver Opera, Bard College, Cornell University, L’Atelier Lyrique de Montréal and the Metropolitan Opera.